v-thakkar/v-thakkar.github.io/_posts/2018-08-09-kernel-bof-at-devconf.md

 **Trivia**

 We had to climb 8 floors to attend the BoF and all speakers had to sit on floor because by the time we reached at the room, it was full.
-I created twiiter moments for Kernel BoF [here](https://twitter.com/i/moments/1025779393350778882). :)
+I created twiiter moments of Kernel BoF [here](https://twitter.com/i/moments/1025779393350778882). :)